cloudfoundry-attic/cf-abacus/lib/utils/mongoclient/README.md

 id1
 ```

-The result with CouchDB will be:
+then the result with CouchDB is:
 ```
 value1
 value2